BlogApp Experience

 Don't send surveys by email or re-direct your users to a form on your website.
 This forces them to take an extra step, which might discourage them from submitting their answers.
 Plus, you're pulling them away from the app—and you have no guarantee they'll come back.

-There’s also another reason to keep everything in-app.
-The patience of mobile users wears thin easily, and they have even less tolerance for experience-disrupting elements.
+There's also another reason to keep everything in-app.
+Mobile users' patience wears thin easily, and they have even less tolerance for experience-disrupting elements.
 The more annoying your survey is, the lower your response rates will be.

 Source: Google